roboconf/roboconf.github.io/en/developer-guide/understanding-the-messaging-with-rabbit-mq--from-0.6-to-0.7.md

 Routing keys are used for the 3 exchanges.
 This corresponds to the **topic** keyword in Rabbit MQ.

-> Routing keys do not use domain names.

 ## Routing Keys Example